 Dental implants are artificial devices set in the gum line to support the replacement of artificial teeth.
-Besides restoring the look of a natural smile, they help prevent bone loss in the jaw as well.
-When teeth are missing, a person's self esteem suffers, and proper eating habits are prohibited.
+Besides restoring the cosmetic look of a natural smile, they help prevent bone loss in the jaw as well.
+When teeth are missing, a person's self-esteem suffers, and proper eating habits are prohibited.
 Replacing teeth offers the ability to receive proper nutrition and helps maintain a normal appearance.

 The Process of Implant Surgery:

 A dentist will be able to evaluate a patient's individual circumstances and explain whether or not implants are possible.
 A dentist examines the gums and the bone density in the area.
 If there is not enough bone present, grafting may be necessary.

 The first part of the implant procedure is called osseointegration.
 This is when an implant is anchored into the jaw bone.
 It will require three to six weeks of healing.
 This is an important step of the process and provides the platform for the new crown restoration.
 An implant is commonly made from titanium metal.
 A hole is drilled into the jaw to make room for the implant.
 After being set in place, gum tissue is secured over the area.

 After healing concludes, an abutment is screwed onto the implant stem, which will hold the new tooth in place.
 A temporary crown is set on top and acts as a template for the permanent crown.
 The process is completed when the permanent crown is set in the mouth.

 Recovery time after surgery will depend on the number of implants received and how well a patient maintains good oral hygiene.
 After the initial implant is set, pain is minimal, but swelling and bleeding may occur.
 Medication may be prescribed to deal with the discomfort.
 Most patients will need to consume soft foods for the first few days following surgery.
 Healing from the implant placement takes up to six months, and fitting and seating the crowns takes an additional two months.
 Regular office visits will be scheduled to track a patient's progress.